 The Office for International Education (which employs the academic- and programme coordinators of all advanced master's programmes) arranges recruitment, selection and support for students and staff.
 On a daily basis, the academic coordinator and the programme coordinator support students and staff.
 Their lecturers monitor student's progress.
 Lecturers discuss concerns regarding student progress and performance with the academic or the programme coordinator.
 Additional support for students, for example one-to-one sessions, additional readings or student counselling, is always available and tailored to the student's need.
-The programme board meets with individual students three times per year, to discuss the well being of students and to receive feedback about the programme.
-These meetings offer the opportunity to react quickly to the feedback.
-To support in the social cohesion of the student body, the programme organises (social) events for students and staff members.
+The programme also organises (social) activities for students, to create a community and a close knitted student group.

 During the site visit, the panel also met with representatives from the Programme Advisory Committee.
 This committee represents all advanced masters programmes from Leiden Law School.
 The committee consists of an equal number of representatives of students and academic staff.
 The student members stay in close contact with the student representatives from each programme, by for example organising meetings with all student representatives prior to meetings of the Programme Advisory Committee, and through Facebook and Whatsapp.
 In the near future, student representatives will be able to attend the meetings of the committee as observers.
 Each year, all courses are evaluated.
-A random sample of the results of these evaluations is discussed in the Programme Advisory Committee.
+A random sample of the results of these evaluations is discussed in the